The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Methods

 \subsection{Natal kicks}

 BHs and neutron stars receive a natal kick at birth.
 Here, we consider two alternative models for the natal kick.
 Model DM25 assumes that the natal kicks of both BHs and neutron stars follow a lognormal distribution with mean value $\mu=5.60$ and standard deviation $\sigma{}=0.68$, adopting the fit by \citet[][hereafter DM25]{disberg2025} to the proper motion of young Galactic pulsars \citep{hobbs2005}.
 This distribution peaks at 150--200~km~s$^{‑1}$.
-Model DM25fb starts from the same distribution as DM25 but then corrects the kick values by accounting for the fallback parameter, namely $v_k=(1 - f_{\rm fb})\,{}v_{\rm DM25}$, where $v_{\rm DM25}$ is a random number derived from the DM25 lognormal distribution and $f_{\rm fb}$ is the is the fraction (from 0 to 1) of the stellar envelope mass that falls back \citep{fryer2012}.
+Model DM25fb starts from the same distribution as DM25 but then corrects the kick values by accounting for the fallback parameter, namely $v_k=(1 - f_{\rm fb})\,{}v_{\rm DM25}$, where $v_{\rm DM25}$ is a random number derived from the DM25 lognormal distribution and $f_{\rm fb}$ is the is the fraction (from 0 to 1) of the stellar envelope mass that falls back \citep{fryer2012}. {Previous works always assume that BH natal kicks are modulated by fallback \citep{shikauchi2022,kruckow2024,chawla2025} or that BHs receive no natal kicks \citep{shikauchi2022}, despite evidence that at least a fraction of Galactic BHs are born with substantial kicks \citep{fragos2009,repetto2017,atri2019,nagarajan2025kick}.} The properties of our models are summarized in Table~\ref{tab:param} in Appendix~\ref{app:bigtable}.